RubixML/ML/README.md

 #### Properties

-Return the number of rows in the Dataset:
+Return the number of rows in the dataset:
 ```php
 public numRows() : int
 ```

-Return the number of columns in the Dataset:
+Return the number of columns in the dataset:
 ```php
 public numColumns() : int
 ```